 If you test positive for the COVID-19 virus — or your doctor suspects that you have the virus but you don't have test results yet — you may be asked to participate in contact tracing.
 Contact tracing plays a key role in limiting the spread of infectious diseases.
 The sooner contact tracing starts, the more effective it is in limiting virus spread.

 To begin, you provide a list of people you had close contact with during the time you may have been contagious.
 Public health workers then get in touch with those close contacts to let them know about the exposure and their potential for being infected.
 Your identity is protected during this exchange of information.

 The contact tracing team provides information on what close contacts can do to minimize the risk of spreading the virus.
 Steps may include getting a COVID-19 test, staying at home and away from others — called quarantine — after the exposure, learning about signs and symptoms, and taking other precautions.

 If you've had close contact with someone who has COVID-19 and have been within 6 feet (2 meters) of the person, it's best to stay at home and away from others (quarantine) for 14 days after the exposure to see if you develop COVID-19 symptoms.
 If you have had COVID-19 or been fully vaccinated in the past three months, you generally don't need to quarantine if you have had a close contact with COVID-19.

 Other options may include ending quarantine after 10 days if you don't have symptoms and don't get tested or ending quarantine after 7 days if you receive a negative test result and have no symptoms.
-But continue to watch for symptoms for the full 14 days and quarantine immediately if symptoms occur.
+But continue to watch for symptoms for the full 14 days.

 Contact your doctor or local health department for advice on testing and quarantine recommendations.